saswatipatra/portfolio-page/README.md

 _For any syntax errors please review the Setup/Installation Requirements section above and follow the above steps_

-####Please insure you are in the correct directory in the terminal.
+_Please insure you are in the correct directory in the terminal_

 _Feel free to get in contact with any questions, concerns, or if you want to make contributions to the code at: *p403p403saswati@gmail.com_